World Art Day, held annually on April 15, celebrates the fine arts. In addition to appreciating art, you can properly insure your valuable collection.

 Photographs of the artwork.

-Enjoy your art collection on World Art Day.
-Also, review your insurance and ensure you have the proper coverage for your valuable collection.
+Enjoy your art collection on World Art Day, and review your insurance now to ensure you have the proper coverage for your valuable pieces.